keeganpaleshi/RMTest/readme.txt

 `1.64e-4` s (Po‑214) and `183` s (Po‑218) used when the keys are absent.
 These custom half-lives control the decay model drawn over the time-series histogram.
+The same values are used in the `time_fit` routine itself, so changing `hl_Po214` or `hl_Po218` affects both the unbinned fit and the overlay in `plot_time_series`.
+For monitoring that spans multiple days you may set them to the radon half-life (~3.8 days) to match the slowly varying radon activity.

 `sig_N0_Po214` and `sig_N0_Po218` set the uncertainty on the prior for the initial activity `N0` when no baseline range is provided.
 Without a baseline,